Top 10 Best Things to do in Byron Bay

-In the park overlooking Main Beach there is often a busker of a late afternoon which makes it a great spot to grab some delicious take-away (we love Orgasmic Felafel pockets which is in the alley behind the Beach Hotel) while chilling out and watching the beautiful colours across the ocean as the sun fades.
+In the park overlooking Main Beach there is often a busker of a late afternoon which makes it a great spot to grab some delicious take-away (we love Orgasmic Felafel pockets which are in the alley behind the Beach Hotel) while chilling out and watching the beautiful colours across the ocean as the sun fades.

-Brunswick Heads is a sweet little town less than 10 minutes drive north of Byron Bay (once on the highway) and just out of town is where we run our Byron Stand Up Paddle Nature Tours.
+Brunswick Heads is a sweet little town less than 10 minutes drive north of Byron Bay (once on the highway) and just out of town is where we run our daily Byron Stand Up Paddle Nature Tour.
 This town is so sweet that a whole flock of fairies have decided to make it their home as well!

 You can find the free trail clues at the visitor information centre or by jumping on their Brunzfairies Facebook page.